 Children should not undertake inappropriate or excessive caring roles that have an impact on their development and wellbeing.
 Updated legislation in The Care Act 2014 (Department of Health) and The Children and Families Act 2014 (Department for Education) requires local authorities to assess the child’s needs in the context of a whole family assessment from April 2015.

 The child’s school and GP should be informed that the child is a young carer, so that they are aware of the possible impact on the child.

-The Southampton Young Carer’s Project provide a range of services:
+The No Limits Young Carers project provide a range of services: